wduquette/pen/devnotes/To Do List.md

     - [ ] `demo` subcommand
         - [x] Current test app runs as `pen demo`
         - [ ] Pick from drawings done with Java API
+            - [ ] Or, possible, from example scripts.
     - [ ] Proper installation
 - [ ] `Pen` additions
     - [ ] Add all `GraphicsContext` methods.